Convex Regularization for High-Dimensional Multi-Response Tensor Regression: Specific Statistical Problems

 when $n$ is sufficiently large, where $\widehat{T}$ is the regularized least squares estimators defined by (\ref{EqnGeneral}) with regularizer given by (\ref{eq:varpen}).
 In addition,

 for some constant $c_3>0$, with probability at least $1/2$, where the minimum is taken over all estimators $\widetilde{T}$ based on data $\{X^{(t)}: t=0,\ldots,n+p\}$. \etheos

-Theorem \ref{ThmUpperVAR} provides, to our best knowledge, the only lower bound result for multivariate time series, and the upper bound is different from Proposition 4.1 in \cite{BasuMichail15} since we impose sparsity only on the large $m$ directions and not over the $p$ lags.
-Our framework also extends to any low-dimensional structure on the tensor $A$ defined by matricization, whereas \cite{BasuMichail15} impose sparsity through vectorization.
+Theorem \ref{ThmUpperVAR} provides, to our best knowledge, the only lower bound result for multivariate time series.
+The upper bound is also novel and is different from Proposition 4.1 in \cite{BasuMichail15} since we impose sparsity only on the large $m$ directions and not over the $p$ lags, whereas \cite{BasuMichail15} impose sparsity through vectorization.
 Note that Proposition 4.1 in \cite{BasuMichail15} follows directly from Lemma~\ref{LemSparsity} with $d_1 = p$ and $d_2 = d_3 = m$.
+Using the sparsity regularizer \cite{BasuMichail15} vectorize the problem and prove restricted strong convexity whereas since we leave the problem as a multi-response problem, we requried the more refined technique used for proving Lemma~\ref{LemEmpLowerBound}.